AMSII/blue/blue/w16d2/objects.md

 - Objects allow us to be DRYer
 	- Reminder: DRY = Don't Repeat Yourself!

+## Objects... objectively

+Think about an Object like you would a person.

+<h2>Andrew</h2>

+Andrew is a person.
+This person has unique properties.

+Andrew...
+- is 27 years old
+- from New Jersey
+- enjoys coffee on the reg
+- likes sports

+These properties *ONLY* belong to Andrew.

+<h2>Gabby</h2>

+Gabby is also a person.
+This person has unique properties.

+Gabby...
+- is 22 years old
+- is from Long Island
+- can't drink coffee
+- only likes soccer

+Therefore, while these two "things" are under the same category "people", each of them possesses their own unique properties.
+These "things" that we're referring to are perfect analogies for JavaScript Objects.

 ## JavaScript Objects

 Objects are a type of data structure that is nearly universal across programming languages, although they may have different names in different languages...